 Crazy Grandpa is a story that was published in podcast form on Creative Writers Outloud.
 It is about a relationship between a grandfather and his grandson that takes some unusual twists and turns.

-The Bully is a story about a bully imposter who puts up a good act to live up to spurious reputation.
+The Bully is a story about a bully imposter who puts up a good act to live up to the spurious reputation.

 Check out this coming of age piece about a young male’s first sexual experience in Atlantic City, Weekend at Chelsea.